mehdishahdoost/ds-alg/README.md

 * Traverse Binary tree with BFS and DFS
 * Traverse Binary tree with InOrder - PreOrder - PostOrder traversal
 * Get sum of all nodes of binary tree
+* Get difference of values at Even & Odd level in binary tree